 Hours: Monday to Friday from 3:30 pm – 6:00 pm.
 Our PreSchool and Pre-K children will have a seamless transition from 8:30 am – 6:00 pm.
 Children from outside schools can be dropped off at anytime from 3:30 pm onward and picked up at or before 6:00 pm.

-Location: The AfterSchool program will be held at 312 7th Street, near 5th Avenue, in Park Slope, Brooklyn.
-Children registered for the Young Forest Explorers program, however, will meet at the 466 6th Avenue location.
+Location: The AfterSchool programs will be held at 312 7th Street, near 5th Avenue, and at 466 6th Avenue, between 10th and 11th Street, in Park Slope, Brooklyn.

 Mondays: Music and Movement (312 7th Street)